mertcan79/Stock-Market-Pricer/README.md

 ## Running the project

-The app can be run from the command line using `python main.py`
+The app can be run from the command line using `python main.py` after running `pip install -r requirements.txt`

 ## Testing